ibm-watson-iot/blockchain-samples/trade_lane_contract_e2e_tests/README.md

 In the contract tests directory, run:
 mocha trade_lane_contract_e2e_tests.js

+On Windows, you may need to run using this command:
+./node_modules/.bin/mocha trade_lane_contract_e2e_tests.js

 Note: If you see 400 errors after deploying the chaincode, this is likely a timing issue.
 You can a) wait and try again or b) extend the timeout value at line 53 in trade_lane_contract_e2e_tests.js.